 • Navigates the vessel based on its local structure

-• Enables thorough inspection of the vessel lumen from multiple perspectives through automatic registration
+• Enables thorough inspection of the vessel lumen from multiple perspective

 • Incrementally reports any detection to facilitate real-time support

-• Efficient and compact - concisely summarizing the 3D contextual information around an embolus
+• Compact—concisely summarizes the 3D contextual information around an embolus

-• Consistent - automatically aligning the embolus according to its containing vessel orientation
+• Consistent—automatically aligns the embolus according to its vessel orientation